tk-codes/software-engineering/se2/01-project-planning.md

 - [ ] Requirements: Did we understand our clients?
     - [ ] Use cases
-        - [ ] specified from user's point of view; communicable with clients
-        - [ ] describe functionalities (eg. why, what in which order and how often)
-        - [ ] in brief, casual or fully-dressed format
     - [ ] Domain model
     - [ ] Non-functional requirements
 - [ ] User Interface Design